rishabhborn2win/myproject/README.md

 # react-native-tutorial
-This repo is a tutorial for React Native app development.
+This Repositoty is a tutorial for React Native app development.

-Different Branches consist of walkthrough apps.
+Different Branches consist of different walkthrough apps.

 # Learning Source: